datateknik-lth/datateknik-lth/ak3/ingproc3-ETSF01/sammanfattningar/lect6_programme_management.md

 # Programme & Portfolio Management

-A business case may be presented for several potential projects, but there may be money or staff time for only some of the projects.
-It should show the that the benefits of the project will exceed dev., impl., and operational costs.
+A business case may be presented for several potential projects.
+It should show that the benefits of the project will exceed development, implementation and operational costs.
 This is part of portfolio management.

 Content of a business case
 * Introduction/background: